OneForFreedom/Sweat-Snitch/JOURNAL.md

 - I completed the readme
 - I double checked every component then uploaded it onto github.
 - I also added the arduino.
 Coded properly - I hope.
+- Oh yea, i also needed to fix a small thing regarding the pcb.

 This is one hefty project.
-Give or take a few mins I spent around 1 hour doing all this.
+Give or take a few mins I spent around 2 hours doing all this.

 Time taken 1 hour

-Total time taken 15 Hours.
+Total time taken 16 Hours.

 I'll continue journalling the making process!